kevinlin1/just-the-class/_initiatives/research.md

 # Research

 ## 🔬 Fall 2024 Research Groups!
-We will have our first research meeting on Friday, October 25, 2024 from 5pm to 7pm in Sieg 233!
-We will start to talk about your research projects, forming groups, and how to get started.
-We look forward to seeing you there! 😀
+We will have our next meeting on Friday, November 1, 2024 from 5pm to 7pm.
+Hope to see you there!

 ## Papers